Bachelor of Science (Advanced)

 Our advanced degree challenges you to take your scientific training and research skills to the next level.
 You will:

 - link with academic mentors and staff in pioneering research areas, allowing you to establish networks before you graduate

-- gain a breadth of experience through lab placements and a semester-long research project
+- build a breadth of experience through lab placements and a semester-long research project

 - work on further projects that can be developed for an honours year and postgraduate study (Masters or PhD).

 You’ll design your own degree from a broad range of scientific Majors:

 - Chemistry (double)

 - Palaeontology - Geology

 Where could it take you?